fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 By default, when tests are enabled, failures in tests are considered release failures, and thus are subject to the triggering Helm action's `remediation` configuration.
 However, test failures can be ignored by setting `spec.test.ignoreFailures` to `true`.
-In this case, no remediation will be taken, and the test failure will not affect the `Ready` status condition.
-This can be further configured per Helm action by setting `spec.install.remediation.ignoreTestFailures` or `spec.upgrade.remediation.ignoreTestFailures`, which default to `spec.test.ignoreFailures`.
+In this case, no remediation will be taken, and the test failure will not affect the `Released` and `Ready` status conditions.
+This can be overridden per Helm action by setting `spec.install.remediation.ignoreTestFailures` or `spec.upgrade.remediation.ignoreTestFailures`.

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2alpha1